Faculty at the School of Arts and Humanities

 Office: JO 5.304

-Michele Hanlon serves as the Assistant Dean of the School of Arts and Humanities.
+Michele Hanlon serves as the Assistant Dean of Undergraduate Studies for the School of Arts and Humanities.
 She teaches modern dance, ballet, composition, conditioning, and related academic courses.
 She is the founding instructor for the dance area at UTD.
 She has directed the UT Dallas Dance Ensemble and has organized and overseen many choreographic residencies with national and international dance figures such as Renana Raz (Tel Aviv, Israel), Birgitt Bodingbauer and Simone Grindel (Berlin, Germany), Anne Bunker of O.T.O.
 Dance (Hawaii and Tucson, AZ), Pilobolus Too (CT), and more.
 Seeing students grow in their ability and understanding of dance is a great source of inspiration for her.
 Helping individuals to create and build upon connections between dance and other academic areas is a focus in her work as an educator.

 Michele Hanlon is co-director of Dallas based Elledanceworks Dance Company.
 She has been a dance performer, choreographer, and teacher in Texas and throughout the region since 1988.
 Her credits include Performing and choreographing with ORTS Dance Theater and 10th Street Dance Works in Tucson, AZ and The Dance Consortium in North Texas.
 She was a company member of Dancers unlimited Repertory Company in Dallas and Contemporary Dance/Fort Worth.
 Her master classes have been presented by Collin College, Demi- Dance workshop for Las Cruces (NM), Chamber Ballet School, and in company classes for several dance companies.